Table of Contents

 Management and Therapy of Angioedema

 Management of angioedema depends upon etiology and severity of symptoms.
-Allergen avoidance is important in allergic etiology and patients should be educated about avoidance of triggers.
+Allergen avoidance is important in allergic etiology and patients should be educated about the avoidance of triggers.

 Acute allergic angioedema is treated with oral antihistamines; hydroxyzine or diphenhydramine is used if nonsedating antihistamines are not effective.
 Oral corticosteroids can shorten the duration of symptoms.
 Intramuscular epinephrine is used when angioedema involves tongue, pharynx or larynx or angioedema is a symptom of anaphylaxis.
 Intubation or tracheostomy may be required for maintenance of airway.